-Personally, I am committed to networking on a weekly basis in 2021, focusing on online groups in my local area.
+Personally, I am committed to networking on a weekly basis, focusing on online groups in my local area.
 If you are a tech-focused entrepreneur in the Miami area, specifically Brickell, then connect with me on Instagram.

 2. I Will Take Advantage of the Strengths of All My Team Members